 And, to be honest, Doctors and Dentists should have probably talked more.

 Probably not.
 Most Dentists determine costs using the Ontario Dental Association (ODA) Fee Guide.
-If you live in another province, they’ll follow the applicable fee guide.
+If you live in another province, they'll follow the applicable fee guide.
 This means that their is a standard or general reference document for dental fees.
-So, generally, a holistic Dentist’s services will cost pretty much the same amount as would be charged by a non-holistic Dentist.
+So, generally, a holistic Dentist's services will cost pretty much the same when compared to the fees of a non-holistic Dentist.

 Now, if your Holistic Family Dentist recommends additional treatments, diagnostic tests, or supplements that your dental insurance does not cover then, yes, you'll pay more.

 The key is to always request that a pre-determination be sent to your insurance company so you can understand what they'll cover and what they won't.
 You may decide that any additional treatments, tests or supplements are worth the extra cost and decide to pay for them yourself.
 But, overall, awareness of fees is key!

 In some ways, holistic Dentistry may save you money.
 Generally, a holistic practitioner will try to modify or arrest a disease process first before recommending treatment or intervention.
 They may try to re-mineralize small cavities to stop them in their tracks over the traditional "drill and fill" approach.
 If you have somebody caring for you that's more conservative and less intervention-driven, you're likely to save money in the long run.

 Yes and No. If you see a Holistic Dentist and they provide a routine dental service such as dental cleaning, dental fillings, dental crowns or wisdom tooth extraction, your insurance plan provider will have the same rules for coverage as would be the case if you saw a non-holistic Dentist.

 As long as your Holistic Dentist is registered to practice in your province, state or country your insurance provider will view them in the same light as a traditional Dentist.